neuronsimulator/nrn/programming/gui/list.rst

         Execute a command (a Python funciton handle) when an item in the list :meth:`List.browser` is selected by single clicking the mouse.

-        If the second arg exists and is 1 then the action is only called on the mouse button release.
+        If the second arg exists and is 1 (or True) then the action is only called on the mouse button release.
 If nothing is selected at that time then :data:`hoc_ac_` = -1